careychua/CS50x/README.md

 2. Complete the ```vote``` function.
    * The function takes arguments ```voter```, ```rank```, and ```name```.
 If ```name``` is a match for the name of a valid candidate, then you should update the global preferences array to indicate that the voter ```voter``` has that candidate as their ```rank``` preference.

-   * If the preference is successfully recorded, the function should return ```true```; the function should return ```false```.
+   * If the preference is successfully recorded, the function should return ```true```; the function should return ```false``` otherwise.

    * Assume that no two candidates will have the same name.

 3. Complete the ```tabulate``` function.
    * The function should update the number of ```votes``` each candidate has at this stage in the runoff.

-   * Recall that at each stage in the runoff, every voter effectively votes for their top-preferred candidate who has not already been eliminated.
+   * At each stage in the runoff, every voter effectively votes for their top-preferred candidate who has not already been eliminated.

 4. Complete the ```print_winner``` function.
    * If any candidate has more than half of the vote, their name should be printed to ```stdout``` and the function should return ```true```.